-It’s more than 300 kilometers from Brno in total and a bit more than a 100 kilometers from Prague.
-First we took the D1 highway in directions to Prague, then we followed D8 highway.
-It seemed like it was not finished between Lovosice and Teplice, so we were directed to north east to Usti nad Labem, Decin and to our final destination Mezna after 4 and a half hours.
+It’s more than 300 kilometers from Brno in total and a bit more than 100 kilometers from Prague.
+First, we took the D1 highway in directions to Prague, then we followed the D8 highway.
+It seemed like it was not finished between Lovosice and Teplice, so we were directed to the northeast to Usti nad Labem, Decin, we arrived at our final destination: Mezna after 4 and a half hours.
 The moment we crossed Lovosice I knew our next four days will be full of adventure and I couldn’t be more right.

 I planned the whole trip meticulously.
-My plan seemed perfect, but as it came to real life, I have to make small adjustments.
+My plan seemed perfect, but as it came to real life, I had to make small adjustments.
 Instead of hiking to Belveder observation platform as I wanted in the first place, we went to “sightsee” Hrensko only.
-I used the quotation marks, because Hrensko on its own is so small you can barely call visiting it a sightseeing.
+I used the quotation marks because Hrensko on its own is so small you can barely call visiting it sightseeing.
 One main street separated by Kamenica River filled with Vietnamese selling cheap cigarettes and clothes.
-We hardly found a grocery shop among booths with cheap counterfeit of brands such as Adidas, Jack Wolfskin or GAP.
+We hardly found a grocery shop among booths with cheap counterfeit brands such as Adidas, Jack Wolfskin, or GAP.
 It’s better to bring food supply with you or buy everything in Decin.
-Also remember to withdraw money from ATM as it’s pretty impossible you can do that in Hrensko and that you’ll find a restaurant where you can pay for meal by card.
+Also, remember to withdraw money from ATM as it’s pretty impossible you can do that in Hrensko and that you’ll find a restaurant where you can pay for the meal by card.

 There’s one more thing I will never forget about Hrensko, rude service in restaurants.
-Never in my life have I been treated in such a bad manners by a waiter.
-I can only hope we happened to be in a wrong place at a wrong time and not everyone visiting the gateway to Bohemian Switzerland National Park would be discouraged like we were.
+Never in my life have I been treated in such bad manners by a waiter.
+I can only hope we happened to be in the wrong place at the wrong time and not everyone visiting the gateway to Bohemian Switzerland National Park would be discouraged like we were.

 The ferryboat cruises from April to November, this year until November, 2nd.
 Between April and October from 9 a.m.to 6 p.m. and between October and November from 9 a.m. to 5 p.m. every ten to thirty minutes.

-The full admission in 80 kc, reduced 40 kc.
+The full admission is 80 kc, reduced 40 kc.
 More info here.